 Approximately once a month during the school year, students will be assigned a clinical experience for up to a half a day.
 Attendance is mandatory.
-Please remember that these community preceptors are volunteers and remember that you represent PLFSOM when you come to these activities so professionalism is highly important.
+Students must remember that these community preceptors are volunteers and remember that they represent PLFSOM when they come to these activities, so professionalism is highly important.

-Students will have two types of community health experiences: (1) clinics with primary care physicians, physician assistants, and nurse practitioners and (2) experiences with non-physician health care providers, such as dentists, optometrists, and pharmacists.
+Students will have two types of community health experiences: (1) clinics with primary care physicians, physician assistants, and nurse practitioners.
+These will be the students' primary care preceptors with which we hope students develop a productive, longitudinal experience.
+When attending clinic, students should tell their primary care provider what they are currently learning in Scientific Principles of Medicine (SPM) so they can direct relevant patients to them if possible.
+(2) Experiences with non-physician health care providers, such as dentists, optometrists, and pharmacists that will be one time experiences.
 In addition to direct learning, students will have the opportunity to learn how they can effectively work with other health care providers to enhance the health of their patients.
-Working with non-physician health care providers is a part of a larger effort within the medical field to enhance inter-professional collaboration.
+Working with non-physician health care providers is a part of a larger effort to enhance inter-professional collaboration and education.

-This component requires students to attend all the assigned clinics and to submit on time the completed signed preceptor feedback form and student checklist.
+This component requires students to attend all assigned clinics and to submit documentation of participation and a reflection for each visit.